ayruslore/ayruslore.github.io/python3/python.md

 <br>

-<b>Note :</b> The following documentation is just like a pocket reference, placement preperations, etc.
+<b>Note :</b> The following documentation is just for pocket reference, placement preperations, etc.